nocodb/nocodb/README.md

 docker-compose up -d
 ```

-> To persist data in docker, you can mount volume at `/usr/app/data/` since 0.10.6.
+> To persist data in docker, you can mount the volume at `/usr/app/data/` since 0.10.6.
 Otherwise your data will be lost after recreating the container.

 > If you plan to input some special characters, you may need to change the character set and collation yourself when creating the database.
 Please check out the examples for [MySQL Docker Compose](https://github.com/nocodb/nocodb/issues/1313#issuecomment-1046625974).